 1. Websites

-- Revealing or hiding menu information
+• Revealing or hiding menu information

-- Playing media files
+• Playing media files

-- Zooming in or zooming out of picture files
+• Zooming in/out of picture files

-- Drop-down menu
+• Drop-down menu

-- Timer or countdown clock
+• Timer or countdown clock

 Some of the popular websites that extensively use JavaScript include Google, YouTube, Facebook, LinkedIn, Amazon, Twitter, Wikipedia, and Quora.
-As of 2022, 98% of the world’s websites use JS as a client-side programming language, reported W3Techs.
+As of 2023, 98.8% of the world’s websites use JS as a client-side programming language, reported W3Techs.

 2. Web & Mobile Apps

 Web and mobile applications increasingly use JavaScript for their user interface and functionality.
 JavaScript is used for creating the user interface, such as buttons, menus, and other interactive elements.
-It’s also used to add features, such as maps, audio, and video playback.
+It’s also used to add features such as maps, audio, and video playback.

-In particular, React native, an open source cross-platform mobile application development framework that uses JavaScript as its primary programming language, has revolutionized the web and mobile app development industry.
-Apart from React Native, other js-based frameworks like Ionic, Angular, or Vue come in very handy while developing any modern-day, cross-platform web and mobile apps.
+In particular, React Native, an open-source, cross-platform mobile application development framework that uses JavaScript as its primary programming language, has revolutionized the web and mobile app development industry.
+Apart from React Native, other JS-based frameworks like Ionic, Angular, or Vue come in very handy while developing any modern-day, cross-platform web and mobile apps.

 Developers can comfortably use JS to develop applications for multiple platforms, including Windows, web, UWP, iOS, Android, macOS, tvOS, and others.
-JayDevs is a super convenient place to source industry-leading JavaScript-based front end and back end developers for your next app development project.
+JayDevs is a super convenient place to source industry-leading JavaScript-based front-end and back-end developers for your next app development project.

 3. Desktop Apps